manuelbomi/Enterprise-Architecture-for-McDonald-s-AI-Data-Driven-Transformation-An-Architect-s-Strategic-Bluepr/README.md

 <img width="1536" height="1024" alt="Image" src="https://github.com/user-attachments/assets/a8c0b7f1-3386-4a05-8162-e88e5a157af6" />

 *Figure 1: McDonald's current and target AI/Data capability landscape.
-With all stakeholders engagement, the complete process from initial discussion phases to global deployment is achievable in 24 months, while further technology integration and EA re-assessement can happen from month 24 - month 36*
+With all stakeholders engagement, the complete process from initial discussion phases to global deployment is achievable in 24 months, while further technology integration and EA re-assessement can happen from month 24 to month 36*

 ```python